nancypearline/book-a-show/README.md

 michael/michael <br/>
 andrew/andres <br/>

-Please enter seat nuumbers separated by comma as below <br/>
+Please enter seat numbers separated by comma as below <br/>
 A0,A1,A2 - correct